Vladimir Štimac: Professional career

 Štimac grew up with Beovuk 72 youth team, and later spent two years in Lithuania and one in Latvia before returning to Serbia.
 During his first season abroad, he played for the Lithuanian Žalgiris reserves team and earned his way into the first team for the following season.
 In order to get a chance to play as a first-team regular, he was allowed to spend his third SEB BBL year with Latvian side Valmiera, where he was unanimously chosen as the best player for the 2007–08 season.

 He played for the Orlando Magic in the Orlando Pro Summer League in 2010.
 In September 2010, he signed with the Latvian team Ventspils but was released two months later.
 In November 2010, he signed a contract for the remainder of the season with Nymburk.

 In July 2011, he signed a one-year contract with Olin Edirne Basket.
 In 30 games of Turkish League, he averaged 14.8 points and 9.9 rebounds per game.
 For the 2012–13 season he moved to Banvit.

 In September 2013, he signed a 1+1 contract with the Spanish club Unicaja Málaga.
 In June 2014, he left Unicaja.

 In August 2014, he signed a one-year deal with Bayern Munich.

-On October 2, 2015, he signed a preliminary agreement with the Spanish team Estudiantes.
-On October 27, 2015, he returned to Crvena zvezda signing a contract for the rest of the season.
+On 2 October 2015, he signed a preliminary agreement with the Spanish team Estudiantes.
+On 27 October 2015, he returned to Crvena zvezda signing a contract for the rest of the season.

-On August 31, 2016, Štimac signed with the Turkish club Beşiktaş for the 2016–17 season.
+On 31 August 2016, Štimac signed with the Turkish club Beşiktaş for the 2016–17 season.

-On August 22, 2017, Štimac signed a one-year deal, with an option for another, with Turkish club Anadolu Efes.
+On 22 August 2017, Štimac signed a one-year deal, with an option for another, with Turkish club Anadolu Efes.

-On July 12, 2018, Štimac signed with Türk Telekom for the 2018–19 season.
+On 12 July 2018, Štimac signed with Türk Telekom for the 2018–19 season.

-2019–present

-On September 25, 2019, he signed a three-month contract with Turkish EuroLeague team Fenerbahçe.
+On 25 September 2019, he signed a three-month contract with Turkish EuroLeague team Fenerbahçe.
 He appeared in 8 EuroLeague games, averaging 4.6 points per game.
-In the midseason, on December 25, he returned to Crvena zvezda.
+In the midseason, on 25 December, he returned to Crvena zvezda.
 In 13 EuroLeague games with Crvena zvezda until the end of the season, which was cut short due to the COVID-19 pandemic, he averaged 11.1 points and 6.2 rebounds per game.

-On August 22, 2020, Štimac signed with the French team AS Monaco.
-However on September 12, his contract was bought out by the Qingdao Eagles in China.
-On February 2, 2021, he has signed with Bahçeşehir Koleji of the Turkish Basketball Super League (BSL).
+On 22 August 2020, Štimac signed with the French team AS Monaco.
+However on 12 September, his contract was bought out by the Qingdao Eagles in China.
+On 2 February 2021, he has signed with Bahçeşehir Koleji of the Turkish Basketball Super League (BSL).

 In December 2021, Štimac returned to China and signed with Ningbo Rockets.
-On December 26, 2021, he recorded career-high 40 points, 17 rebounds and 7 assists in a game against the Sichuan Blue Whales.
+On 26 December 2021, he recorded career-high 40 points, 17 rebounds and 7 assists in a game against the Sichuan Blue Whales.